 This course is designed for physical therapists who want to understand Parkinson's in order to better care for the growing population of people living with Parkinson's throughout all disease stages.

-The course is free on the Parkinson's Foundation's website.
+The course is free.
 Continuing education units are provided on the American Physical Therapy Association (APTA) website for a fee.

 Watch the four sessions that make up the course, each of which is 90 minutes to two hours in length.

 (Important CEU Notice: To receive CEUs, you need to view modules on the APTA website's Learning Center.
 After completing all four sessions and exams, you will be eligible for up to .8 CEUs.
 All non-PTs or PTs who do not need CEUs are welcome to watch the course directly on the Parkinson's Foundation website for free and not earn CEUs.